GauCenaDX/mern-ecommerce-like-amazon-basir2022/README.md

 3. Create a route to Cart Screen in App.js
 4. Update addToCartHandler() in ProductScreen.js to redirect user to Cart Screen
     - Use useNavigate from react-router-dom

+### 17. Complete Cart Screen

+1. Click handler for inc/dec item
+2. Click handler for remove item
+3. Save cart Item in local storage
+4. Click handler for checkout
+5. Activate 'add to cart' button on Home Screen
+6. On Home Screen, if product is out of stock, change 'add to cart' button to 'out of stock'